NAME

 -I | --ipmi_scan

-Scan NUT compatible devices available via IPMI on the current host.
+Scan NUT compatible power supplies available via IPMI on the current host, or over the network if IP address ranges are specified.

 NETWORK OPTIONS